chaseleif/shadowbot/README.rst

 | ``username``
 | ``password``
 |
-| The username and password are not kept in memory after use
+| The password are not kept in memory after use
 | The rest of the interaction is through the CLI menus provided
 |